Alex Curtis

 Alexander James Curtis (born 1975) is an American former white supremacist and neo-Nazi.
 He was one of the white supremacist movement's earliest popular internet figures and ran a magazine called the Nationalist Observer out of San Diego, California.
 He is most well-known for, with Tom Metzger, popularizing the term "lone wolf" in reference to terrorism.
-He promoted antisemitism and white separatism and celebrated right-wing terrorists online, including murderers Timothy McVeigh and Eric Rudolph.
+He promoted antisemitism and white separatism and celebrated right-wing terrorists, including murderers Timothy McVeigh and Eric Rudolph.
 Curtis also advocated lone wolf terror acts, including assassinations, and gave tips on how to commit violence, including bioterrorism.

 In 1998, the San Diego Police Department and the Federal Bureau of Investigation began a joint investigation of Curtis entitled Operation Lone Wolf as an investigation of his potential criminal activities.
 The FBI investigation cemented the term "lone wolf terrorism" as the popular term for what Curtis advocated.
 Curtis acted with other racist activists to harass several San Diego figures he opposed, among them Art Madrid and Bob Filner.
 In November 2000, shortly after a report by the Anti-Defamation League, Curtis was arrested and charged federally with three counts of having a conspiracy to commit civil rights violations.
 Three of his followers were also charged.
 Curtis pleaded guilty in March of the next year, and in June was ultimately only sentenced to three years in prison after an agreement to stop affiliating with racist causes.
 His websites ceased functioning due to his imprisonment.
 Curtis ceased being involved in the white supremacist movement after his release.